Kiln-AI/demos/end_to_end_project_demo/README.md

  - Various fine-tuning providers: Fireworks, Together, OpenAI, Google Vertex.
 Note: we didn't do local, but that's also possible.
  - A range of parameters: we varied epochs, lora-rank, learning rate.

-There were some promising results in the batch (15%+ gains in evals over the base model), but I'd experiment more before picking a winner.
+There were some promising results in the batch (16% and 21% gains in evals over the base model), but I'd experiment more before picking a winner.

 Here's a quick glance at the fine-tuning loss from the demo project.
 When you fine-tune your own project with Kiln, metrics are logged into your Weights and Biases account: